pieterbeulque/custom-elements-helpers/README.md

 #### Methods

- - `whenMediaMatches()` - Returns a `Promise` that resolves once when the media query first is matched
+ - `whenMediaMatches()` - Returns a `Promise` that resolves once the media query first is matched
+ - `whenMediaUnmatches()` - Returns a `Promise` that resolves once the media query first is unmatched
+ - `watchMedia(match, unmatch)` - Takes two callbacks that are called when the media query matches and unmatches, respectively

 #### Example usage